sommerluk/roadpatternrendering/README.md

-# Abstract
+﻿# Abstract

 This is a tutorial about how to render on a map road line surfaces with an irregular-looking pattern using a software stack with Mapnik and CartoCSS.

 Why would you want to do this?
 A possible use case for this is rendering the road surface.
-You could render paved roads with a full colour, while rendering unpaved roads with the irregular-looking pattern:
+You could render paved roads with a full color, while rendering unpaved roads with the irregular-looking pattern:

 ![](images/example10.png?raw=true)